gabrielcossette/ITStrategy/presentations/en/strategies.md

 - Use open standards and open source software
 - Services are APIs first - we use our APIs
 - Agile, DevOps project management
-- Frequent deloyment to production
+- Frequent deloyments to production
 - Fast recovery from incidents
-- Continuous improvement and learning
+- Meaningful work and learning opertunities
+- Continuous improvements

 ---

 ## Vision 2025

-We're doing it !
+- Citizens
+- ESDC and CRA
+- Private Sector
+- ESDC IITB

 ---